As many of you know, our daughter, Bridgette Alyse, and our niece Kate were both diagnosed with Cystic Fibrosis at an early age.

-This year, Bridgette’s Buddies are walking virtually in the GREAT STRIDES walk at the 2021 Dallas County-Addison on 05/15/2021.
+This year, Bridgette’s Buddies are walking n the GREAT STRIDES walk at the 2022 Dallas County-Addison on 05/21/2022.
 The GREAT STRIDES event is the Cystic Fibrosis Foundation's largest and most successful national fund-raising event.
 Please help us meet our fund-raising goal of $3,000 by sponsoring and/or joining Bridgette's Buddies.
 Your generous gift will be used efficiently and effectively, as nearly 90 cents of every dollar of revenue raised is available for investment in vital CF programs to support research, care and education.

 Together, we can make a difference in the lives of those with CF!
 Thank you for supporting the mission of the CF Foundation and GREAT STRIDES!

 IMPORTANT NOTE ON ATTENDANCE AT FOUNDATION EVENTS:

 To reduce the risk of COVID-19 the Foundation is taking steps to host safe events for our community.
 Please be advised that events may be subject to change at any time based on guidance from the Centers for Disease Control and Prevention and local health officials.